 Investing in our common stock involves a high degree of risk.
-Information regarding risk factors appears in Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2017, which was filed with the SEC on March 20, 2018.
+Information regarding risk factors appears in Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2017, which was filed with the SEC on March 20, 2018 and our Quarterly Report on Form 10-Q for the quarter ended June 30, 2018, which was filed with the SEC on August 14, 2018.
 There have been no material changes from the risk factors previously disclosed in that Annual Report on Form 10-K other than with respect to the risk factors identified below.